Corsaire/first-audit/README.md

 **Note 2** : malicious token can try to benefit from the inappropriate use of arbitrage functions.
 For example, if someone will use `batchFillOrders` or `batchFillOrdersNoThrow` for arbitrage purposes.

 > TBD: Attack details will be shown later.

+**Solution** : it's possible to create a token registry, but it will make the system more regulated.
+I would suggest to keep it the way it is, but keep in mind this trade off.

 ### Front-running